 Choosing between an LLC vs. Corporations vs Partnerships

 Once you have decided to form a business, you will need to determine what type of entity should own and operate the business.
-Typically, you will choose from among 3 types of entities – an LLC vs. a corporation vs. a partnership.
+Typically, you will choose from among the mentioned 3 types of entities – an LLC vs Corporations vs Partnerships.

 Partnerships are the least commonly used entity for a small business.
 First, by definition, they require a partner, and thus will not even be applicable to businesses owned by one person.
 Second, every partnership will require at least one person to serve as a “general partner”, and thereby bear unlimited liability for the partnership’s activities.
 It is generally not advisable for any person to assume such a “general partner” exposure to liability.